 Monday to Friday 7:30am-3:30pm

-Voted Sydney’s favorite pizza by the Sydney Morning Herald in 2011 makes this one of the most popular pizza joints in the city.
+Lucio has been one of the most popular pizza joints in the city for years.
 Instead of waiting in line just give them your name plus mobile number then go have a drink at The Village pub next door and they will give you a bell when your table is ready.
 What service!

 Try: Pizzas are cooked in a wood-fired oven and toppings are fresh.
 Can’t make up your mind try the Lucio’s signature.